sustrik/libmill/spec.md

 ============

-Mill is a preprocessor that adds coroutine support to C. It is also an experiment in adding more structure (think gotos vs. structured programming!) into parallel programming.
+Mill is a preprocessor that adds coroutine support to C. It is also an experiment in adding more structure (think gotos vs. structured programming) into parallel programming.

 *coroutine* keyword provides a way to define a new coroutine.
-The syntax mimics the syntax of standard C function, except that it has not return value.
+The syntax mimics the syntax of standard C function, except that it has no return value.

 ```
 coroutine foo (int a, const char *b, int *result)